 Portrait of a forward-looking family firm

-Terry Shires has been hand-making organ pipes since he was 16.
-That was the age at which he began training with pipe makers F J Rogers Ltd of Leeds.
+Terry Shires has been hand-making organ pipes since he was 16, the age at which he began training with pipe makers F J Rogers of Leeds.
 His skills developed rapidly and he developed a talent for façades, mixtures and reeds.
-Soon he was responsible for training the company’s many other apprentices.
+Soon he was responsible for training the company’s other apprentices.

 Today's team comprises six full-time pipe makers: Terry, George Fowler, Steve Parker, pictured at the top of the page, Terry Doyle, Dave Reynolds and the Shires' son, Chris.
 John Warr, the company's elder statesman, works two days a week.

-The team at Shires manufactures pipes for organ builders in the UK and throughout the world.
+Shires makes pipes for organ builders in the UK and throughout the world.
 It goes without saying that customers are at the heart of our business and that each organ builder is guaranteed personal contact with a pipe maker from within our team.

 Customers can be sure that pipes will be hand-made to their specification with exceptional care.
-Moreover, the pipe maker will work on your stop from start to finish, recording all details of the work as a matter of good practice and to reinforce our commitment to a truly personal service.
+Moreover, the pipe maker will work on your stop from start to finish, recording all job details as a matter of good practice and to reinforce our commitment to a truly personal service.